ltalirz/aiida-on-azure/README.md

 ```
 after that one must [configure the server](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/install-manual?view=cyclecloud-8#configuration).
 This is done by setting an administrator user account, with a password and ssh-key.

 Inside the CycleCloud web application one can [configure](https://docs.microsoft.com/en-us/azure/cyclecloud/concepts/user-management?view=cyclecloud-8) which users have access and level of access to the CycleCloud clusters.
-It is recommended that one setups the ssh keys of each user here, since of that way once the cluster is deployed the users will be able to login to the head node using ssh.
+It is recommended that one sets up the ssh keys of each user here, since of that way once the cluster is deployed the users will be able to login to the head node using ssh.

 One should also configure the CycleCloud application to use a [service principal](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/service-principals?view=cyclecloud-8#permissions), this will allow the CycleCloud application to create nodes inside the resource group (or other resource groups).